Strategy highlights

 • Enables investors to gain targeted exposure to long-term opportunities associated with the ageing of the global population and the changes this will drive in consumer demand

-• Long-term thematic approach identifies drivers of change, providing a framework for idea generation
+• Long-term thematic research identifies drivers of change, providing a framework for idea generation

 • Stock selection driven by bottom-up proprietary research which incorporates consideration of environmental, social and governance (ESG) risks, issues and opportunities